 Few attributes that you can mention in Professional LOR:

+There might be many recommenders from whom you can get a Recommendation Letter.
+But choosing the best recommender is very important.
 Usually, the recommenders are from your undergraduate institute (your respective department especially) and work/internship place (if any).
-So, does designation of the recommender matter?
+So, does designation of the recommender matter for LoR?
 Honestly, it does.
 You can’t take a recommendation from a teacher who has just joined the institution and has an experience of a year or two.
 An LoR from your institution’s dean or principal holds a lot of weightage.
 An LoR from the company’s manager makes a difference.
 In most applications, following are the recommenders -

 Recommendations cannot be given by:

-Generally, all universities expect you to give three LoRs.
+We cannot emphasize enough about the importance of LOR in regards to the applications that the students make to study abroad.
+No matter which university you apply for, they ask for at least two Letters of Recommendation or a maximum of 3.
 Moreover, a letter of recommendation should ideally be drafted by the recommender himself/herself.
-Unfortunately, every recommender is so lazy and less interested that the applicant is forced to draft on it's own and will finally be moderated by the recommender.
+Unfortunately, every recommender is so lazy and less interested that the applicant is forced to draft on own and will finally be moderated by the recommender.

-Warning: Don’t make the LoR so exceptional that you are the best student in India.
+Warning: LoR shouldn't be so exceptional that you are the best student in India.
 Make it quite real and cover the above mentioned points.

 NOTE: Split the content in the LoRs so that all three are different from each other.

 Akshat Tewary: It would be counted as Professional LOR